jszwec/csvutil/README.md

   <img style="float: right;" src="https://user-images.githubusercontent.com/3941256/33054906-52b4bc08-ce4a-11e7-9651-b70c5a47c921.png"/ width=200>
 </p>

-Package csvutil provides fast and idiomatic mapping between CSV and Go (golang) values.
+Package csvutil provides fast, idiomatic, and dependency free mapping between CSV and Go (golang) values.

-This package does not provide a CSV parser itself, it is based on the [Reader](https://godoc.org/github.com/jszwec/csvutil#Reader) and [Writer](https://godoc.org/github.com/jszwec/csvutil#Writer) interfaces which are implemented by eg. std Go (golang) [csv package](https://golang.org/pkg/encoding/csv).
+This package is not a CSV parser, it is based on the [Reader](https://godoc.org/github.com/jszwec/csvutil#Reader) and [Writer](https://godoc.org/github.com/jszwec/csvutil#Writer) interfaces which are implemented by eg. std Go (golang) [csv package](https://golang.org/pkg/encoding/csv).
 This gives a possibility of choosing any other CSV writer or reader which may be more performant.